april-org/april-ann/README.md

 The following libreries are recommended, but optional:
 - [OPTIONAL] libpng: if you want to open PNG images
 - [OPTIONAL] libtiff: if you want to open TIFF images
-- [OPTIONAL] libz: if you want to poen GZIPED files
+- [OPTIONAL] libz: if you want to open GZIPPED files

 For perform computation on GPU, this optional library:
 - [OPTIONAL] CUDA and CUBLAS: release 4.2.6